 ANNAPOLIS, Md. — President Donald Trump's recent call for some red states to revise its Congressional maps has sparked backlash from Democrats.

-The idea behind such a move would be to add seats in the U.S. House of Representatives, potentially increasing the GOP's slim majority.
+The idea is to add seats in the U.S. House of Representatives, potentially increasing a slim majority currently held by the GOP.

 MORE: Texas Republicans aim to redraw House districts in special legislative session

-Talk alone has gotten the attention of Maryland Delegate David Moon, the State House Democrats Majority Leader.
+Just talk alone has gotten the attention of Maryland Delegate David Moon, the Democratic House Majority Leader.

-Last week Moon vowed to introduce new state legislation that would redraw Maryland's congressional districts, in the event another state, as he puts it, "cheats & draws new maps outside of the census period."
+Last week Moon vowed to introduce new legislation that would redraw Maryland's congressional districts, in the event another state, as he put it, "cheats & draws new maps outside of the census period."

-Moon says his legislation would require Maryland's Governor to propose a new map, if or when any other state adopts a new one.
+Moon says his legislation would require the Governor to propose a new map, if or when another state adopts one.

-If the Governor declines, Moon's proposed bill would permit the General Assembly to adopt their own map.
+If the Governor declines, Moon's bill would permit the General Assembly to make their own map.

 I'm introducing legislation to redraw Maryland congressional districts if any other state cheats & draws new maps outside of the census period.
 Seems Trump has convinced Texas, Missouri & others, and FWIW TX did it years ago & got away with it because nobody responded. #mdga26 pic.twitter.com/q0JhlyJ5bg